microsoft/dstoolkit-route-optimization/README.md

 This is a variant of the [vehicle routing problem (VRP)](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
 The constraints modeled in our example are:
 1. There are different kind of trucks we can choose from.
 A truck has capacity limit on both area and weight.
 (We assume that there is no limit about the number of trucks for each type)
-2. A item is only available by a specific time.
+2. An item is only available by a specific time.
 A truck can start only when all items assigned to it are available.
 3. The difference between the maximum and minimum available time of all items in the same truck should be less than a user defined limit (e.g., 4 hours).
 4. All items need to be delivered to their destination before their deadline.
 5. Because of the properties of different products, some items can put in the same truck, but some cannot.